pyfemtet/pyfemtet/docs/source/pages/usage_pages/how_to_use_result_viewer.rst

 .. note::

-    To learn usage with ready-made sample project, you can use `demo mode` in tool.
+    To learn usage with ready-made sample project, you can use `tutorial mode` in tool.
     It starts few minutes journy to explain how to use the tool.